Now, listen to the audio version of this post.

 Welp, nothing to see here.
 Let’s move on to the Martha era!

 “Coaches definitely have a strong admiration for her, whereas sometimes Bela can be a little more controversial…” Kerri says winking 158 times.
 She winked so many times Nadia thought she was defecting.

-	At this point, the prequel catches up to the action from The Ranch, where Martha takes over and is amazing, and then Bela is also amazing, and then WE ARE THE FINAL FIVE or whatever.
+At this point, the prequel catches up to the action from The Ranch, where Martha takes over and is THE MOST AMAZING PERFECT, and then Bela is also THE MOST AMAZING PERFECT, and then WE ARE THE FINAL FIVE or whatever.

 “By strength of will, Bela built the ranch…but he needed Martha’s delicate touch to make it real.”

 That delicate blossom, Martha Karolyi.
 A gentle woman’s touch.

 But do you know what it really took to make US gymnastics success a reality?

 Um…money?
 And organization?
 And a large population?
 And exploitation?
 And fear?
 And all the best coaches from around the world?

 No. LOVE.
 Apparently.
 “This is, above all else, a love story.”

 Because it is.